-The ADJ pin is a high impedance input, so when left floating, PCB tracks to this pin should be as short as possible to reduce noise pickup.
+The ADJ pin is a high impedance input for voltages up to 1.35V so, when left floating, PCB tracks to this pin should be as short as possible to reduce noise pickup.
 A 100nF capacitor from the ADJ pin to ground will reduce frequency modulation of the output under these conditions.
-An additional series 10kΩ resistor can also be used when driving the ADJ pin from an external circuit (see below).
+An additional series $10k\Omega$ resistor can also be used when driving the ADJ pin from an external circuit (see below).
 This resistor will provide filtering for low frequency noise and provide protection against high voltage transients.